Skip to main content

 Another influential framework in motivation research is Self-Determination Theory, developed by Ryan and Deci (2000) (1).
 This theory distinguishes between intrinsic and extrinsic motivation and argues that human motivation is deeply shaped by the satisfaction of three basic psychological needs: autonomy, relatedness, and competence.

 In this article, we will take a closer look at these three needs and try to understand how shifts in employee motivation can often be traced back to whether these needs are supported or frustrated in the workplace.
+We will also include workplace learning scenarios to see how they operate in practice.

 Intrinsic and Extrinsic Motivation